PE and Sport Funding 2017/2018

 How we ensure that the impact of the PE and sport premium is sustainable

 Specialist sport coaches are deployed alongside class teachers, and this improves the knowledge and proficiency of existing teachers.
-Our Games Mentors (Year 5 and 6) attend sports leaders’ courses and, before they leave the school, train younger pupils to continue the work, e.g. Lambton Gym.
+Our School Sport Organizing Committee (Year 5 and 6) attend sports leaders’ courses and, before they leave the school, train younger pupils to continue the work, e.g. Lambton Gym.
 An after-school sport club has substituted frequently played sports with specialist sports, e.g. archery.
 A 50 km incremental run has been added to the sport schedule.
 This takes place in early summer and is overseen by school staff.
 A Fitness4Life club ensures children are engaged, challenged, and rewarded, while improving their fitness and health.
 This club is managed by a class teacher.
 Following continuing professional development, the Active Breakfast Club can be administered by a member of existing staff.